Musk changes reason for visiting Wisconsin to hand out $2 million ahead of Supreme Court election

 Musk promised $100 to any registered Wisconsin voter who signed the petition or forwarded it to someone who did.

-That raised questions about whether the petition violated Wisconsin law that makes it a felony to offer, give, lend or promise to lend or give anything of value to induce a voter to cast a ballot or not vote.
+That raised questions about whether the petition violated Wisconsin law, which makes it a felony to offer, give, lend, or promise to lend or give anything of value to induce a voter to cast a ballot or not vote.

 Any legal challenge to Musk’s payments could end up before the Wisconsin Supreme Court.